Can Green Card Holders Receive Financial Aid?

 Other Eligible Groups

 In addition to permanent residents, several other citizenship statuses qualify as “eligible noncitizens” for federal student aid.
-These include US Nationals from American Samoa or Swains Island, individuals with certain designations on their Arrival-Departure Record from USCIS (such as refugees, asylees, Cuban-Haitian entrants, etc.), and citizens of certain Pacific island nations (Federated States of Micronesia, Republic of the Marshall Islands, Republic of Palau).
+These include US nationals from American Samoa or Swains Island, individuals with certain designations on their Arrival-Departure Record from USCIS (such as refugees, asylees, Cuban-Haitian entrants, etc.), and citizens of certain Pacific island nations (Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau).

 Maintaining Up-to-Date Documentation